 Understanding the Degrees of Burns

 Burn injuries are classified by their severity.
-First degree burns are the least damaging, while fourth degree burns require emergency medical treatment.
-The basic characteristics of first, second, third and fourth degree burns are as follows:
+First degree burns are the least damaging, while fourth-degree burns require emergency medical treatment.
+The basic characteristics of first, second, third and fourth-degree burns are as follows:

-- First-Degree Burns – First-degree burns affect the epidermis (the outermost layer of the skin) and commonly cause redness, minor inflammation or swelling, pain, and peeling of the skin as the burn heals.
+First-degree burns affect the epidermis (the outermost layer of the skin) and commonly cause redness, minor inflammation or swelling, pain, and peeling of the skin as the burn heals.

-- Second-Degree Burns – Second-degree burns affect the epidermis and the dermis (the middle layer of the skin).
+Second-degree burns affect the epidermis and the dermis (the middle layer of the skin).
 Symptoms include redness, swelling, pain, and blisters which require careful treatment in order to minimize recovery time and prevent infection.